zkat/miette/README.md

 - Super handy derive macro for defining diagnostic metadata.
 - [`anyhow`](https://docs.rs/anyhow)/[`eyre`](https://docs.rs/eyre)-compatible error wrapper type, [Report],
   which can be returned from `main`.
-- Generic support for arbitrary [Source]s for snippet data, with default support for `String`s included.
+- Generic support for arbitrary [SourceCode]s for snippet data, with default support for `String`s included.

 The `miette` crate also comes bundled with a default [ReportHandler] with the following features: